hoxxep/portable-hash/README.md

 - [ ] Decide on renaming `BuildPortableHasher` to `PortableBuildHasher`?
 - [ ] Decide on `std` being a default feature or not.
   - [ ] Document that Hashers should use `no-default-features` so users can choose what to include.
-- [ ] Review many of the enum types with impl to avoid reordering etc attacks.
+- [ ] Review many of the primitive and enum `PortableHash` implementations for stability and DoS resistance, double-check the manual `write_u8` enum discriminant keys.
 - [ ] Tests and example implementations, including rapidhash, Sha256, BLAKE3, and SipHasher.
 - [ ] Final comment period.
 - [ ] Stabilise with 1.0.